Danylo Shumuk: Living in the Second Polish Republic

 In 1918 in what now is western Ukraine, the Ukrainian forces fought in the Polish-Ukrainian War, but the Ukrainians in Galicia were alienated after what they saw as a compromise in the Paris Peace Conference with Poland.
 The Ukrainian People's Republic delegation could not gain recognition at the Treaty of Versailles at the end of the World War.
-The representatives of the exiled government of the Ukrainian People's Republic fared poorly during Polish-Soviet War where they formed a late alliance with Poland and supported the latter's unsuccessful Kiev Offensive.
+The representatives of the exiled government of the Ukrainian People's Republic fared poorly during Polish-Soviet War where they formed a late alliance with Poland and supported the latter's unsuccessful Kiev offensive.
 According to the Peace of Riga which ended the war, the combined territories of the Ukrainian and West Ukrainian People's Republics ended up split again between the Ukrainian SSR in the east, and Poland in the west (Galicia and part of Volhynia).

 The ethnic policies in the inter-war Poland were directed towards the Polonization and cultural assimilation of ethnic minorities.
 The tensions between Poles and Ukrainians increased in such a political environment.

 Danylo began his struggle against Polish control and cultural assimilation of this area when he was 17 years old.
-In 1933, he was arrested by Polish police four times and detained for a short terms.
-In 1934, he was arrested by the Polish police and held in jail in Kovel until he was sentenced in 1935, to eight-year term for his role in the underground Communist Party of Western Ukraine.
+In 1933, he was arrested by Polish police four times and detained for short terms.
+In 1934, he was arrested by the Polish police and held in jail in Kovel until he was sentenced in 1935, to an eight-year term for his role in the underground Communist Party of Western Ukraine.
 He served his term in a prison in Łomża.
-In 1938 under an amnesty for political prisoners, his sentence was reduced by a third.
+In 1938 under an amnesty for political prisoners, a third reduced his sentence.
 In the spring of the following year, he was transferred to a jail in Białystok, and on 24 May 1939, he was released.

 Living under Soviet Government

-On 23 August 1939, the Soviet Union signed the Molotov-Ribbentrop Pact with Nazi Germany.
+On 23 August 1939, the Soviet Union signed the Molotov–Ribbentrop Pact with Nazi Germany.
 The two governments announced the agreement merely as a non-aggression treaty.
 A secret appendix to the pact outlined a plan to divide Poland and Eastern Europe into Soviet and German spheres of influence.

 Initially, the Soviet rule gained much support of the non-Polish population largely alienated by the nationalist policies of the Second Polish Republic.
 Much of the Ukrainian population initially welcomed the Soviet occupation, hoping for unification with the rest of Ukraine which fell to Bolshevik forces forming the Ukrainian SSR, a constituent republic of the Soviet Union in 1919.

 During the round of repressions that followed the Soviet takeover, Danylo's older brother Anton, who worked for the Polish National Railway was arrested as an "enemy of the people."

 On 15 May 1941 the Soviet authorities force Danylo Shumuk to join a 'work camp' as a brother of an enemy of the people.
 Such treatment did not make Danylo lose faith in the benevolence of communists.
 When Germany attacked the Soviet Union, the work camps were transformed into Red Army Penal military units, which were usually given the most dangerous assignments and were considered expendable.